Pax Dollar Price Reaches $1.00 (USDP)

-Pax Dollar (USDP) traded up 0.2% against the dollar during the one day period ending at 12:00 PM ET on March 25th.
-One Pax Dollar token can currently be purchased for approximately $1.00 or 0.00003607 BTC on exchanges.
-Over the last week, Pax Dollar has traded up 0.6% against the dollar.
-Pax Dollar has a total market cap of $879.58 million and approximately $28.17 million worth of Pax Dollar was traded on exchanges in the last 24 hours.
+Pax Dollar (USDP) traded 0.1% higher against the U.S. dollar during the 24 hour period ending at 8:00 AM E.T. on March 31st.
+Pax Dollar has a total market cap of $878.84 million and $2.45 million worth of Pax Dollar was traded on exchanges in the last day.
+During the last week, Pax Dollar has traded 0.1% higher against the U.S. dollar.
+One Pax Dollar token can now be purchased for $1.00 or 0.00003583 BTC on popular exchanges.

-Pax Dollar (USDP) uses the hashing algorithm.
+Pax Dollar (CRYPTO:USDP) uses the hashing algorithm.
 Its genesis date was September 10th, 2018.
 Pax Dollar’s total supply is 878,084,065 tokens.
 The official message board for Pax Dollar is medium.com/@paxosstandard.
 Pax Dollar’s official Twitter account is @paxosstandard and its Facebook page is accessible here.
-Pax Dollar’s official website is www.paxos.com/usdp.
+The official website for Pax Dollar is www.paxos.com/usdp.

 Paxos is regulated by the New York State Department of Financial Services, which has deep experience and knowledge as an intermediary between fiat and digital assets.